 This extra content is part of the explainer on mesh systems.

-Fronthaul is the Wi-Fi signal a mesh hub broadcasts outward for clients or its network ports for wired devices.
-That’s what we generally expect from a Wi-Fi broadcaster.
+Fronthaul is the Wi-Fi signals broadcast outward for clients or the local area network (LAN) ports for wired devices.
+It's what we generally expect from a Wi-Fi broadcaster.

-On the other hand, backhaul, a.k.a backbone, is the link between one broadcasting hub and another, be it the main router or another satellite hub.
-This link works behind the scene to keep the hardware units together as a system.
-It also determines the ceiling bandwidth (and speed) of all devices connected to a satellite hub.
+This link works behind the scenes to keep the hardware units together as a system.
+It also determines the ceiling bandwidth (and speed) of all devices connected to the particular broadcaster.
+It's the backbone of the system.

-When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half of its bandwidth is available to either end.
+When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.
 From the perspective of a connected client, that phenomenon is called signal loss.

-In networking, using network cables is always much better than wireless in speed and reliability.
+In networking, network cables are always much better than wireless in speed and reliability.

-The pseudo dedicated backhaul band
+The pseudo-dedicated backhaul band

 When I placed the satellite unit behind a wall in my testing, the mesh immediately stopped using the 6GHz band as backhaul.
-I figured that out via testing — there was no way to know which band was working as backhaul via the app.
+I figured that out via testingโthere was no way to know which band was working as backhaul via the app.

 That said, there’s no point in using the 6GHz as the dedicated backhaul unless: